-Ibrahím Khan will by no means refuse a "dish of tea," especially when offered to him during a short account of the Chinese Empire; the beardless state of the Celestials and the poor old Porcelain Tower being topics which will at once rivet his attention.
+Ibráhím Khan will by no means refuse a "dish of tea," especially when offered to him during a short account of the Chinese Empire; the beardless state of the Celestials and the poor old Porcelain Tower being topics which will at once rivet his attention.
 Orientals in their cups become inquisitive, scientific, theological, and metaphysical.
 But he qualifies the thin potation with an equal quantity of brandy, as in his heart of hearts he has compared the first sip to an infusion of senna disguised by sugar and milk.
-The Beloch, unlike their neighbours the Persians and Afghans, are not accustomed to the use of Châhi.
+The Beloch, unlike their neighbours the Persians and Afghans, are not accustomed to the use of Cháhi.1 of parting.

-"Mir Ibrahim Khan Talpur, listen!
-The meetings of this world are in the street of separation.
-And truly said the poet that the sweet draught of friendly union is ever followed by the bitter waters of parting.
 To-morrow we wander forth from these pleasant abodes, to return to Haydarábád.
 My friend Ján Búl Sáhib is determined to feast his eyes upon the Adens of Larkána and to dare the Jehannums of Shikárpúr."

+"Mir Ibráhím Khan Talpur, listen!
+The meetings of this world are in the street of separation.
+And truly said the poet that the sweet draught of friendly union is ever followed by the bitter waters

-$^{^1}$ In the Fo-Kien province T takes the place of Ch: hence the English of Amoy (Hea-Mun) called the beverage "Tea," and the Portuguese of Macao "Cha," like the Persian "Cháhi."
+1 In the Fo-Kien province T takes the place of Ch: hence the English of Amoy (Hea-Mun) called the beverage "Tea," and the Portuguese of Macao "Cha," like the Persian "Cháhi."